 As someone who is very fond of Bethesda's games, of course, once it was possible, I signed up for the Early Access game.
 Well, I've been playing with it for a few days, so I decided to share with you my thoughts on Elder Scrolls: Blades.
 Have we finally seen an original, high-quality mobile game from Triple A studio, or are the usual microcontrollations destroying the entire experience?
 Stay with me and you will find out.

-Gameplay is divided into two parts - quests and city renovations.
+The games are divided into two parts - quests and city renovations.
 Different characters you talk to will take on missions that will send you to all kinds of places that seem to have been taken directly from the Elders Skores game.
 There is no crazy variety in environments, but they do look great on the smartphone screen.
 Of course, all those Danes, castles and forests are full of enemies, and you have to fight them on your way to your destination.

 So how does the battle system work in the game?
 Once an enemy sees you, you automatically enter the battle, only you and him, face to face.
 The battle system of Eldar Scorles, of course, has spread greatly to suit Mobile, but surprisingly it is not casual at all, and requires timing and learning of the weaknesses and strengths of the enemy in front of you.
 Clicking on the screen will raise the sword, and clicking at the right time will allow for a stronger attack and even a combo thread.
 If you have a shield, you can use it to protect yourself, as well as use the abilities and magic you develop to hurt your opponent in other ways.
 A few hours into the game and you can not just press the keys, because the enemies know how to protect themselves from you, and even use magic and abilities of their own.